Cameron Gull: Family

 In 1886, Gull married the Hon.
 Annie Clayton Lindley, daughter of Nathaniel Lindley, Baron Lindley, and Sarah Katherine Teale.
 They lived together at Frilsham House at Frilsham in Berkshire.
 They had two sons and four daughters.
 The elder son, Francis William Lindley Gull, was born on 1 November 1889 and educated at Eton, leaving the school in 1908.
 He served with the rank of Major in the Rifle Brigade, was wounded in France in the summer of 1916 and was eventually killed in action on 25 August 1918.
 The second son was Richard Cameron Gull.
 He became the 3rd Baronet upon his father's death in 1922.
 The four daughters were Mary Edith Gull (born 1887); Amy Beatrice Gull (1888–1971); Jessie Katherine Gull (1892–1894); and Dorothea Susan Gull (born 1897).

 Two years after his wife's death in 1908, Gull married secondly Evelyn Louisa, a daughter of Sir Thomas Snagge, and with her had a son and a daughter.

 Other work

-He was on the governing body of Abingdon School from 1910–1919.
+He was on the governing body of Abingdon School from 1910 to 1919.